spchee/spchee/README.md

 **Other:**

-Jane Street Insight ETC Trading Bot - Implemented a C++ trading bot in 3 hours to compete in Jane Street's simulated trading platform with 12 other participants.
+Jane Street Insight ETC Trading Bot - Implemented a C++ trading bot to compete in Jane Street's simulated trading platform.

 **Currently Working On:**